 adapted from “Sausage, Greens, and Beans Pasta” published in Bon Appétit, October 2016

-- 1 tablespoon olive oil
+- 1 tbsp olive oil

-- 1/4 cup white wine or vermouth
+- ¼ cup white wine or vermouth

-- 3/4 cup shredded parmesan cheese (preferably parmigiano-reggiano), divided
+- ¾ cup shredded Parmesan cheese, divided

-- 2 tablespoons unsalted butter
+- 2 tbsp unsalted butter

 Set a large pot of water to boil for the pasta.
 Heat oil in large sauté pan over medium-high heat.
 Add the sausage pieces and cook until browned, about 5 minutes.
 Remove sausage to a plate and set aside.
 Off heat, add wine to the pan, return to heat and deglaze (boil and scrape up the sausage drippings with a wooden spoon).